Sambucus canadensis 'Wyldewood'

-Discovered is Eufaula, Oklahoma in 1995, it forms a staple of a regional Elderberry industry.
-Wyldewood and other Sambucus canadensis or "American" elders have proven to have all the wonderful healthful properties of their European brethren (Sambucus nigra).
-It needs another S. canadensis for pollination and the berries ripen a couple weeks after Bob Gordon and produces for a month.
+Selected from the wild in Eufaula, Oklahoma in 1995, it forms a staple of their current regional elderberry industry.
+Wyldewood and other S. canadensis or "American" elders have proven to have all the wonderful healthful properties of their European brethren (Sambucus nigra).
+It prefers another S. canadensis for pollination and the berries ripen a couple of weeks after Bob Gordon, and produces for a month.
 Wyldewood elderberry thrives throughout most of the nation.
 It can be cut back to the ground each year if desired and will produce fruit on new wood.

 USDA Zone: 4-9